 Sofia D. Merajver, MD, PhD

-Professor of Internal Medicine and Epidemiology, Scientific Director, Breast Cancer Research Program, Director, Breast and Ovarian Cancer, Risk Evaluation Program, University of Michigan, Ann Arbor, Michigan
+Professor of Internal Medicine and Epidemiology, Director, Breast and Ovarian Cancer Risk Evaluation Program, University of Michigan, Ann Arbor, Michigan

-Goal: To identify new strategies for the prevention and treatment of metastatic breast cancer.
+Goal: To identify new strategies for the prevention and treatment of aggressive breast cancers.

 Stanislav Emelianov, PhD